Serious Fraud Office launches investigation into Labour Party donations from 2017

 The police referred it on to the SFO on February 11 and a week later the SFO launched a formal investigation.

+Documents seen by RNZ revealed donations from entities connected with some of the country's wealthiest business people had been made in amounts just under the threshold at which the donors' names would normally be made public.

-NZ First leader and Deputy Prime Minister Winston Peters has distanced himself from the foundation after it first came under scrutiny in November last year.
+NZ First leader and Deputy Prime Minister Winston Peters has distanced himself from the foundation and has always denied any wrongdoing after it first came under scrutiny in November last year.